 A peaceful venue set in the heart of the Cottenham Fen, Heritage Lake is a freehold acquisition purchased by CFPAS at the end of 1998.
 The site is approximately 5 acres and the lake itself, a former gravel workings, is around 3 acres.
 Its depth varies considerably from a few inches to 5 ft.
 Heritage lake has proved to be a good lake for natural breeding, with Roach, Rudd and Carp all successfully breeding.
 We supplemented the Carp population with a few Common Carp and added some Bream.

 I have been reliably informed that a Pike lurks here.
 The snapper is about 1ft long and enjoys feeding on the multitude of Roach and Rudd.
 Apparently on one occasion in the summer it was so eager to catch a Rudd on the surface that it leapt clear out of the water on to the bank, which quite startled the angler at the peg.
 The thing is that either someone has put it in to the venue or just like the Roach, Rudd and Perch it is natures way.
 It has been nicknamed Billy, yes Billy-No-Mates.
 We netted the venue twice last year to check on stocks, but it did not appear.
 I have not seen it myself, but I will keep an eye out.
 It could grow quite big as it is only competition for the Perch and the two big eels.
 Please Note: Special Day Ticket needed to fish on Andersons Lake.
 To preserve the nature of the lake and to maintain a high fishery standard, ONLY TEN ANGLERS PER DAY WILL BE ALLOWED ON THE WATER.
 Only club members are allowed to fish upon purchase of a Special Day Ticket in advance at a cost of £5.00 from The Post Office Store, High St, Longstanton.
-Juniors can fish for free, but must be accompanied by an adult at all times.
+Juniors require a day ticket at £2 and must be accompanied by an adult at all times.
 A half day ticket is available for £2.50.
 The Post Office at Longstanton is on right hand side of the High Street when travelling towards Willingham.
 Post Office opening hours are: Monday 06:30 - 17:30 Tuesday 06:30 - 17:30 Wednesday 06:30 - 17:30 Thursday 06:30 - 13:00 Friday 06:30 - 17:30 Saturday 07:00 - 19:30 Sunday 07:00 - 12:30 Tickets are not available on the bank.
 Your club book will be required when purchasing the day ticket.
 The venue is padlocked and the the number for the padlock will be written onto the ticket.
 (NB this number will be changed regularly).
 Location: Nethergrove Lake, Longstanton, B1050, CB4 5BP.
 Secure car parking is available on site.
 Close all gates and take litter home.
 Please keep the bridleway clear do not block any access.
 Fishing Times: dawn until dusk.
 No Camping allowed.

 Andersons Lake is owned by CFPAS and was refurbished and restored in 1997/1998.
 A wonderful venue, the site is approximately 3 acres with the lake itself around 1 acre.
 The lake varies in depth from 3 to 5 ft, and with it's ledges and highly irregular shape Nethergrove is a haven of tranquility, an ideal place to get away from it all.
 Fish stocks are predominantly Carp (Ghost, Crucian and Koi) from tiddlers through to Common Carp of over 9lb.
 This venue also sees the occasional Roach and Rudd.
 Special Day Ticket Required - see below